Designing For The Flourishing Of All Species

-Kevin Van Den Wymelenberg wears many hats at the College of Design including the roles of Associate Dean of Research and Director of the School of Architecture & Environment.
-He founded the Institute for Health in the Built Environment (IHBE) and directs the Biology and the Built Environment Center (BioBE Center) and the Energy Studies in Buildings Laboratory (ESBL) in Portland and Eugene and his work seeks to facilitate integration amongst a broad network of researchers and practitioners on issues concerning health, comfort, and sustainability in the human ecosystem in order to support human, community, and planetary health.
+Kevin Van Den Wymelenberg wore many hats at the College of Design including the roles of Associate Dean of Research and Director of the School of Architecture & Environment while he was with the University of Oregon.
+He founded the Institute for Health in the Built Environment (IHBE) and directed the Biology and the Built Environment Center (BioBE Center) and the Energy Studies in Buildings Laboratory (ESBL) in Portland and Eugene and his work seeks to facilitate integration amongst a broad network of researchers and practitioners on issues concerning health, comfort, and sustainability in the human ecosystem in order to support human, community, and planetary health.
 He has secured over $15M in funded research on topics of energy and indoor environmental quality for organizations.

 FAIA, created the world-renowned, university-based architectural research labs, Energy Studies in Buildings Laboratory, over 40 years at the UO.
 Additionally, Brown helped found what is now the Society of Building Science Educators.
 In 1985, he provided the foundation for modern passive design principles with his book, Sun, Wind, and Light: Architectural Design Strategies.